Ski Fever: Reception

-Variety wrote "On the assumption that the people who go to see Ski Fever will pay the kind of intermittant attention to the film that is usually associated only with tv, pic may play off by boring only a minimal number of people.
+Variety wrote "On the assumption that the people who go to see Ski Fever will pay the kind of intermittent attention to the film that is usually associated only with tv, pic may play off by boring only a minimal number of people.
 Expecting stronger response seems beyond the ability of this carelessly made attempt to reach the teen market."

 Filmink wrote "There’s some flirting, songs (sung in a German accent), a lot of skiing."

 The Jerry Styner/Guy Hemric composition, "Please Don't Gamble with Love" was nominated for the Golden Globe Award for Best Original Song.